thoughtworks-jumpstart/guides/docs/delivering-software/ci-cd.md

 1. DOD should contain things that are only really required by the story
 2. Not all stories will have the same DOD
 3. A common misbelief that DOD is only for the developer.
 This is definetely not true.
+All other members should help to achieve DOD when possible.

-   For example
+Examples:

-- User story should be clearly written(remember to INVEST).
+- User story should be clearly written(INVEST).
+Developer should have full clarity before starting a task.
 PO should be available to clarify and verify any requirements.
-- QA can help to identify which part of the code causes issue.
+- If a test is failing, QA can help to identify which part of the code causes issue.
-- QA should take ownership of the test and work closely with developers.
+- If the DOD includes other test(not unit test), QA could potentially help.
-- BA or PO can also work on task that extract data out of the database.
+- If AC includes data extraction, BA or PO can work on task that extract data out of the database.

 ## Continous Integration